azro1/astro-memory/CONTRIBUTING.md

 # 🔧 Contributors Guide 🔨
-## Welcome to my open source project 😳
+## ✨Welcome to my open source project💫 😳

-### We're thrilled that you're interested in contributing to Astro Match.
+### I'm thrilled that you're interested in contributing to astro-memory.
 This document is your starting point to understand how you can get involved and make a positive impact.

 <br>
-Whether you're a developer, designer, tester, or enthusiast, there's a place for you to contribute and help us grow.
-Your ideas and efforts can shape the future of this project.
-<br><br>
 Read on to learn how you can contribute, whether it's through code, documentation, bug reports, or simply sharing your thoughts.
-We believe that every contribution counts, no matter how big or small.

-Thank you for being a part of Astro Match's journey!
+I believe that every contribution counts, no matter how big or small.
+Thank you for being a part of astro-memory's journey!
-<br><br>

-# Create your first Pull Request
+# 💥Create your first Pull Request💥

 1. Open a terminal
 2. <code>cd</code> into your desktop